phaustin/quantecon-example/book/docs/scipy.md

 Not surprisingly, SciPy provides its own bisection function.

-Let\'s test it using the same function $f$ defined in {math:numref}`root_f`
+Let's test it using the same function $f$ defined in {math:numref}`root_f`

 ```{code-cell} ipython3